 I have several pairs of these exact Vionic sandals in several colors that I bring with me *everywhere* I travel.
 They are very comfortable.
 I also sometimes bring along my Vionic Tides flip flops.

-We all need to protect our eyes from the sun’s harmful UVA/UVB rays.
 These unisex polarized sunglasses come in a lot of lens colors and frame designs and are extremely affordable too.

 If you are fond of the aviator-style of sunglasses these polarized aviators may interest you.
-I like polarized sunglasses because they remove the glare off the water and help you to see things more clearly.
-This will be very helpful in Kotor.

 Pin this post: